 - Minimum Share Capital: There is no set for minimum share capital, however based on our experience we would recommend to register at least 10,000 CAD, to indicate our serious intention during application process. (funds can be used for company purposes).

 - Government Fees: The costs associated with provincial incorporation vary based on the specific province or territory in which you choose to incorporate, our suggested provinces Ontario or Alberta government fee 300 CAD and 275 CAD respectively.
-FINTRAC does not charge registration fees, therefore no additional charges to register MSB license in Canada.
+FINTRAC does not charge registration fees both for MSB and FMSB licensing.

 Personnel Requirements